SzethSkybreaker/PrecipPrediction/README.md

+NOTE: this was intended to have sample data, but the data files are much too big to include in the GitRepo.
+However, these scripts should work data retrieved from the listed sources, and standard wrf output files

 On Versions
 - most of the scripts in this repo were written with Python 3.13.7, and the associated packages compatible with this version These include numpy, scipy, LightGBM, pandas, and matplotlib